What is Organic Coffee?

 Organics certification overview

-To summarize, to set the stage for the rest of this journey, here is a simplified list of Organics’ essential certification standards and principles for crops.
+To summarize, to set the stage for the rest of this journey, here is a simplified list of Organics’ essential certification standards and crop principles.

-- Certified soils must prove free of all prohibited substances for a minimum of three years before they can be approved.
+- Certified soils must be free of all prohibited substances for at least three years before they can be approved.

 - Certified Organics owners deliver at least $5,000 worth of organic products annually; Farms/businesses with gross revenue of less than $5,000 are not required to be certified, but they are also not required to use their official seal in their marketing.